Home/Blog/Well-Being/General Awareness/What Causes Dimples and Why We Find Them Fascinating

 • This procedure is generally performed under local anaesthesia and lasts around 30 to 45 minutes.
 It involves a small incision inside the mouth and the creation of a scar that imitates the natural appearance of dimples.

-• Although it primarily aims at creating dimples, this technique can also be employed for the removal or alteration of existing dimples by adjusting the depth and position of the incision and sutures.
+• Although it primarily aims to create dimples, this technique can also be employed to remove or alter existing dimples by adjusting the depth and position of the incision and sutures.

-• Even though it is generally considered safe, complications can arise, including infections, abscess formation, and scarring.
+• Although it is generally considered safe, complications can still arise, including infections, abscess formation, and scarring.
 In rare instances, patients may experience substantial swelling or painful complications.

 • Proper post-operative care plays a crucial role in minimising risks.
-This includes maintaining oral hygiene and possibly using antibiotics.
+This includes maintaining good oral hygiene and, if necessary, using antibiotics.

 Dermal Fillers: